Fedor4994/typemania/README.md

 # About

 Typemania is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes.
+It features many test modes, an account system to save your typing speed history, multiplayer mode (PvP with friends) and user-configurable features such as themes.
 Typemania attempts to emulate the experience of natural keyboard typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.
 Test yourself in various modes, track your progress and improve your speed.

 # Features